knocklabs/knock-cli/README.md

   --resource-id=<value>     Filter commits by resource identifier.
 Must be used together with resource-type.
 For most
                             resources, this will be the resource key.
 In the case of translations, this will be the locale code and namespace, separated by a /.
 For example, en/courses or en.
   --resource-type=<option>  Filter commits by resource type.
-Must be used together with resource-id.
+Can be used alone or together with resource-id.
+Use multiple --resource-type flags for multiple values.
                             <options: email_layout|guide|message_type|partial|translation|workflow>
   --service-token=<value>   The service token to authenticate with.